structuremap/structuremap/documentation/the-container/disposing.md

 ## Nested Containers

-As discussed in <[linkto:the-container/nested-containers]>, any transient or container-scoped object that implements `IDisposable` and is created by a nested container will be disposed as the nested container is disposed:
+As discussed in <[linkto:the-container/nested-containers]>, any transient, _AlwaysUnique_ (as of 4.0), or container-scoped object that implements `IDisposable` and is created by a nested container will be disposed as the nested container is disposed:

 <[sample:nested-disposal]>